-At the end of step 3 of the evaluation the proposal will receive one of the following scores:
+At the end of step 3 of the evaluation applicants will be informed that their proposal:

-- A. fully meets the ERC's excellence criterion and is recommended for funding if sufficient funds are available: - B. meets some but not all elements of the ERC's excellence criterion and will not be funded.
+- A. fully meets the ERC's excellence criterion and is recommended for funding if sufficient funds are available; - B. meets some but not all elements of the ERC's excellence criterion and will not be funded.

-Once the evaluation of their proposal has been completed, applicants to all schemes will receive an evaluation report which will include the ranking range of their proposal among the proposals evaluated by the panel.
+In addition, once the evaluation of their proposal has been completed, applicants to all schemes will receive an evaluation report which will include the ranking range of their proposal among the proposals evaluated by the panel.

 Projects recommended for funding will be funded by the ERC if sufficient funds are available.
 Proposals will be funded in priority order based on their rank.
 Applicants may also be subject to restrictions on submitting proposals to future ERC calls based on the outcome of the evaluation.
-Applicants will need to check the restrictions in place for each call (for 2020 calls see restrictions on submission of proposals under "Eligibility criteria").
+Applicants will need to check the restrictions in place for each call (for 2018 calls see restrictions on submission of proposals under "Eligibility criteria" above).

-Proof of Concept Grant
+Proof of Concept

+Grant